GWR books and booklets

 The publications which the GWR produced for sale to the general public fell into three broad categories, travel books highlighting destinations or regions served by the GWR, books covering the history of the GWR or that of places of interest which could be visited by means of the GWR, and books promoting the Company's services or technical and engineering achievements.
 We are not attempting to produce a comprehensive catalogue or history of the many publications produced by the GWR for sale to the public, but to simply provide a brief glimpse by showing some of those which are held in our collection.

 In addition to the publications produced by the GWR for sale there were many for which there was no charge.
 Some of these promoted services or facilities such as the GWR docks and freight handling, others promoted housing or factories close to the railway system, and others were produced as souvenirs of visits or milestone anniversaries.
 There were, in addition, several early publications which at first sight might be thought to have had a cover charge but were in fact issued free.
 These include the "Handy Aids" series of booklets and some larger publications such as The Glories of the Thames, Inland & Marine Spas, and Welsh Mountain Railways.
-Such books are included in the relevant sections of our collecion.
+Such promotional and souvenir books are included in the relevant sections of our collecion.

 The actual books vary in size and the thumbnails on these pages should not be taken as being an indication of their actual or relative sizes